 I recovered though.
 And I stayed on the road.
 And it started me off on a bit of a journey.
 I wanted to understand how the hell economists actually have a job.

-The first kind of economics is the one almost none of us actually encounter, unless we’re economists.
+The first kind of is the one almost none of us actually encounter, unless we’re economists.
 It’s what I like to call, “academic economics.”
 Often delivered by a bearded gentlemen in a corduroy sport coat with those leather things on the elbows, academic economics believes in many things, but one thing absolutely.
 Context matters.
 When a professor stands up in front of a class and gives a lecture, two things are always present.
 A laundry list of assumptions.
 And a model.
 And it is common knowledge that assumptions change, as do the utility of the various as-sundry economic models.
 And if someone actually asks a question, like is free trade good?
 The answer is always, well that depends.
 And the things it depends on are about a billion situational factors about a time, place, culture, region that one could form an opinion out of.
 Very few things are answered absolutely and permanently about broad things like global trade or capital markets.
 Lots of theories come about.
 All of them start with “it depends”.

 That’s “academic economics”.

-“It depends on your assumptions” is really hard to put on a bumper sticker.
+Because, like just about anything, economics is not free from the risk of infection of politics.
+And “It depends on your assumptions” is really hard to put on a bumper sticker.
 Or a meme.
 And it’s even harder for stiff smiley politicians to talk about.
 Because most of them don’t have a ton of depth on the subject.
 Even the great Winston Churchill, once in charge of the British economic policy as Chancellor of the Exchequer was admittedly lost, claiming that his economic advisors were “speaking Persian”.
 And from a political perspective, those Persian speaking economists need to make sure that everyone understands that free markets rule and government intervention or protectionism is evil, lest we go and break the economy permanently with something draconian like a tariff.
 Never mind any of that thinking that economist Jeffrey Sachs calls, differential diagnosis.
 The considering of unique situational factors to be critical to an economic policy recommendation.
 All that thinking and considering nonsense is for the classroom.
 Politics renders it less useful in the light of day.

 Something interesting is actually happening in economic politics right now though.
 When it comes to foreign trade specifically.
 Free trade appears to be the only thing anyone can agree on any more.
 Everyone hates it.
 Except economists that is.
 None of the politicians, at least the ones running for president, appeared to be big fans of our current trade agreements.
 Not the Republicans.
 Not the Democrats.
 And not whatever President Trump is.
 Bernie, Hillary and POTUS 45 all campaigned on pulling out of the Trans Pacific Partnership, the trade agreement that lowers barriers to trade for 12 Pacific nations not named China.